CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/run_your_service.md

    curl https://<registry_server_name>/v2/_catalog
     ```
    This should return a list of repositories (likely empty if no images have been pushed yet).
-3. Setup the PRIVATE_REGISTRY environment variable in the .env file so that it points to your local registry:
+3. Setup the PRIVATE_REGISTRY environment variable in the .env file so that it points to your private registry:
     ```
     services:
       image_variables: